Looking for the legacy API documentation? Click here

 Key Request Fields

 When creating a shipment, the following fields are especially important and are linked to your CoPilot account.
-To obtain the correct values, navigate to Settings > API Configuration in your CoPilot account.
+To obtain the correct values, navigate to Settings > Developer Console in your CoPilot account.

 • locationId (Required): Unique identifier associated with your CoPilot account.